July 2014 June 2014 >>

 Wanting to tweak a few things on the timeline, I worked for a few more days, completing a second file ready for rendering, that’s the process marrying all the effects into one file, formatted in our case for Blu-ray disc.

 Sunday morning early I emptied the folder containing 20 GB of rendering, thinking that might let my program export something instead of crashing.
 But it didn’t.
 The usual red notice popped up after twenty minutes and all engines stopped.
 Next trick up my sleeve, I split the storyline into four quarters and pasted them into new project files to make smaller files easier to work.
 Rewarded straight away I saw a video packet not looking right.
 After replacing the faulty file reference, that timeline rendered quickly and displayed so lifelike, it was like being there, back in nature.
 I had a double victory.
 I proved that de-interlacing the big camera’s footage greatly improves its quality, and cutting the storyline into four parts then searching for glitches before rendering proved much faster and easier.
-It has produced a marvelously sharp video.
+It has produced a marvellously sharp video.